mmagician/collatz-air/README.md

 ```

 ### winterfell-collatz
-Implemented using the [Winterfell](https://github.com/facebook/winterfell) backend for defining the AIR constraints, and their STARK prover.
+Implemented using the [Winterfell](https://github.com/facebook/winterfell) backend for defining the AIR constraints.

 Run the example with:
 ```bash